-Model standing orders that are in bold type contain legal and statutory requirements and have been adopted without changing them or their meaning.
+Model standing orders that are in bold type contain legal and statutory requirements.
+It is recommended that councils adopt them without changing them or their meaning.
 Model standing orders not in bold are designed to help councils operate effectively but they do not contain statutory requirements so they may be adopted as drafted or amended to suit a council's needs.
 It is NALC's view that all model standing orders will generally be suitable for councils.